quantalogic/qllm/README.md

 3. **Q: Is my data secure when using QLLM?**
    A: QLLM does not store any of your prompts or responses.
 However, please review the privacy policies of the LLM providers you're using.

-4. **Q: How can I create complex workflows with templates?**
+4. **Q: How can I create complex workflows with templates?** [Not
    A: You can create multiple templates and chain them together using shell scripts or by referencing the output of one template as input to another.

 ## 🗺 Roadmap

 - [ ] Add a command the list the available providers
-  [ ] Add a list that present the models available for a provider
+- [ ] Add a list that present the models available for a provider
+- [ ] Publish and search prompt on a prompts/template marketplace
+- [ ] Plugin for Raycast
+- [ ] Plugin for Chrome
 - [ ] Cost evaluation by providers
 - [ ] Add support for more LLM providers
 - [ ] Implement AI agent capabilities